"You must be this tall to ride..."

 Each attendee will have the opportunity to attend all 5 Hack sessions during this day's event track.

 DIGITAL SHELF HACK SESSIONS

-1. Omni SEO + Content Optimization led by Amanda Wolff (OneSpace) and Jon Trevor (Edge by Ascential)
+1. Ecommerce Tips for Content that Ranks and Converts Across Omnichannel Retail led by Amanda Wolff (OneSpace) and Jon Trevor (Edge by Ascential)

-2. Conversion Optimization Beyond SEO led by Claudia Johnson (Flywheel Digital)
+2. Conversion Optimization Beyond SEO led by Claudia Johnson & Kelly Miller (Flywheel Digital)

 As competition increases and retailer search algorithms become savvier, the ability to drive growth and search rank will come from a brand’s ability to drive much beyond the SEO fundamentals.
 In this session, we will focus our conversation on what brands can do to drive conversion for eCommerce growth.

-3. Powering the Voice of the Shopper in a Digital World - Moving Beyond Simple Review Collection led by Power Reviews
+3. Powering the Voice of the Shopper in a Digital World - Moving Beyond Simple Review Collection led by Virginia Muller (Power Reviews)

 As shopper’s loyalty to individual brand and products dwindle and product assortment options increase, they have become more reliant on each other to help them make their purchase decisions.
 Given this significant shift in shopper behavior, it’s no longer good enough to stop short of collecting reviews and ratings.
 In this breakout, you will learn how to make reviews more robust, influential, and abundant.
 Learn how to reach shoppers everywhere they are regardless of the channel across both digital and brick and mortar worlds.
 Expand your reach to some of the largest omnichannel retailers in the world.